delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 | Highest Post Score | 772 | 1484 |

 ### April 2020 in R/CareerGuidance
- In April, something interesting happened.
+ In April, something interesting happened. t

   - Users began feeling anxiety regarding quitting or losing their jobs during the pandemic.
 It became an economic threat as well as a health threat.
   - From the data we find that the highest ranking post in April in r/careerguidance was directly related to losing your job during the coronavirus pandemic:      QUOTED HERE: